 Additionally, sleeping is thought to help clear out toxins that accumulate in the brain throughout normal daily activities.
 Beta-amyloid is a protein associated with Alzheimer’s disease is an example of one such toxin.
 During sleep, channels in the brain expand to allow the flow of cerebrospinal fluid to clear the debris, known as the glymphatic system, due to the similarity to the lymphatic system.

-Sleep is also essential for maintenance of physical health of the body, particularly in the healing and repair of cells, such as those in the cardiovascular system.
+Sleep is also essential for the maintenance of the physical health of the body, particularly in the healing and repair of cells, such as those in the cardiovascular system.

 It also helps to maintain the balance of hormones in the body, such as ghrelin and leptin, which regulate feelings of hunger and fullness and is likely to explain the link between inadequate sleep and increased risk of obesity.
 Other hormones such as insulin, which is responsible for the regulation of glucose in the blood, also change and can result in an increase in blood sugar level.
 For this reason, chronic sleep deficiency is also linked to a higher risk of cardiovascular disease, stroke, diabetes and kidney disease.